HarryR/nanac/README.md

 # Nanac

-Nanac is a tiny Python two-pass assembler and a C virtual machine.
-The microcode VM is under 150 lines of C and is fully modular allowing modules to be added at runtime without changing the assembler or core VM code.
+Nanac is a tiny C virtual machine, with a small Python two-pass assembler.
+The portable microcode VM is under 200 lines of C and is fully modular, which allows modules to be added at fruntime or compile-time without changing the assembler or core VM code.

 ### Features

  * 256 registers, no stack, 16bit address space
  * Register windows for subroutines
  * Easy and quick to modify and experiment
- * Typeless registers, `void*`
+ * Typeless registers, `void*`, for extensibility
  * No heap allocation in VM core
  * Microcontroller friendly
- * Clean portable C99 code
+ * Clean portable C89 / ANSI-C code
  * Auto-updating (dis)assembler
  * Bytecode to C translator
  * Highly modular (can even add opcodes at runtime)